Harald Hardrada: Early raids, invasion, and Battle of Fulford

 After embarking from Tynemouth, Harald and Tostig probably landed at the River Tees.
 They then entered Cleveland, and started plundering the coast.
 They encountered the first resistance at Scarborough, where Harald's demand for surrender was opposed.
 In the end, Harald resorted to burning down the town, and this action led to other Northumbrian towns surrendering to him.
 After further raiding, Harald and Tostig sailed up the Humber and then the Ouse, disembarking at Riccall on 20 September.
 News of the early raids had reached the earls Morcar of Northumbria and Edwin of Mercia, and they fought against Harald's invading army 3 km south of York at the Battle of Fulford, also on 20 September.
 The battle was a decisive victory for Harald and Tostig, and led York to surrender to their forces on 24 September.
-This would be the last time a Scandinavian army defeated English forces.
+This was the last time a Scandinavian army defeated English forces.
 The same day as York surrendered to Harald and Tostig, Harold Godwinson arrived with his army in Tadcaster, just 11 km from the anchored Norwegian fleet at Riccall.
 From there, he probably scouted the Norwegian fleet, preparing a surprise attack.
 As Harald had left no forces in York, Harold Godwinson marched right through the town to Stamford Bridge.